apache/druid/docs/configuration/logging.md

 ## Set the logs to asynchronously write

-If your logs are really chatty, you can set them to write asynchonously.
+If your logs are really chatty, you can set them to write asynchronously.
 The following example shows a `log4j2.xml` that configures some of the more chatty classes to write asynchronously:

 ```